citta-lab/javascript/README.md

 }
 ```

+2. Lexical Scope:
-2. `Lexical Scope` the way engine finds the variable declaration during quick compilation (which happens right before runtime). ( i.e looks for local 'Scope' and move on to global 'Scope').
+`Lexical Scope` the way engine finds the variable declaration during quick compilation (which happens right before runtime).
+During this process the engine looks for local 'Scope' and move on to global 'Scope'.
 ```javascript
 var c =1; /* Step 3: i'm available for anyone */
 function parent(){